Net-baryon number fluctuations with the hadron resonance gas model using Tsallis distribution: Results and Discussions

-It may be mentioned here that, we have not considered the van der Waals (VDW) type excluded volume effect which could be another source of deviation of $S\sigma$ and $\kappa\sigma^2$ from the HRG predictions \cite{Fu:2013gga}.
-However, the VDW type deviation increases with decreasing energies where as the STAR experimental values have maximum deviation at $\sqrt{s_{NN}}=19.6$ GeV and less deviation at the two lowest RHIC energies.
+It may be mentioned here that, we have not considered the Van der Waals (VDW) type excluded volume effect which could be an another source of deviation of $S\sigma$ and $\kappa\sigma^2$ from the HRG predictions~\cite{Fu:2013gga}.
+However, the VDW type deviation increases with decreasing energies where as the STAR experimental values have maximum deviation at $\sqrt{s_{NN}}=19.6$ GeV and less deviation at the two lower RHIC energies with larger uncertainties.
 Therefore, we have not considered VDW type effect in the present calculation.
 The transport model like UrQMD within STAR acceptance also produces similar results for $S\sigma$ and $\kappa\sigma^2$ which decrease with decreasing energies.
-In the frame work of grand canonical HRG model, the $n$-$th$ order cumulant for net-proton density can be written as $C_n=C_n^1+(-1)^n C_n^2$ where $C_n^1$ and $C_n^2$ are the $n$-$th$ cumulants for proton and anti-proton respectively.
-This is the same expression which has been used in Ref. \cite{Adamczyk:2013dal} except for the fact that proton and anti-proton productions are independent.
-Since $C_n^1$ and $C_n^2$ are taken from the experiments, it is not surprising that the independent production model explains the STAR data.
-However, in the HRG model, the proton and anti-proton productions are not independent rather constraints through baryon number conservation.
-Further, we would like to add here that the present HRG-Tsallis model is different from the grand canonical HRG model as $C_n^i$ in our model represents a weighted average over the distribution of temperatures.
-The primary motivation of the STAR measurements of $S\sigma$ and $\kappa \sigma^2$ is to look for the existence of a critical end point in the QCD phase diagram where the product of these moments may show large non monotonic variations \cite{Stephanov:2008qz}.
-The Tsallis distribution also includes quantum effect which is important at lower collision energies.
-Therefore, in this work we explored, how much non-statistical fluctuations inherently present in the Tsallis non-extensive distribution, which can explain the experimental observations without considering other physics effects.
+Tsallis distribution also includes quantum effect which is important at lower collision energies.
+Therefore, in this work we explore, how much non-statistical fluctuations inherently present in the Tsallis non-extensive distribution which can explain the experimental observations without considering other dynamical effects.